Inheritance Dispute Solicitors

 • Who can claim under the Inheritance Act?
 You can claim if you’re a spouse, civil partner, cohabitee (living together for at least 2 years), child (including adult and stepchildren), or someone financially dependent on the deceased.

 • What does ‘reasonable financial provision’ actually involve?
 Reasonable financial provision is evaluated based on your relationship to the deceased and personal financial circumstances.
-For instance, a spouse typically expects ongoing support and housing, whereas an adult child might receive a lump sum to assist with housing costs or debt repayment.
+For instance, a spouse typically expects ongoing support and housing, whereas an adult child might receive a lump sum to cover housing costs or repay debt.

 • Is there a time limit for claims?
-Yes, you typically have six months from the date probate is granted.
+Yes, you typically have six months from the date of probate.
 Late claims are occasionally allowed, but acting quickly significantly improves your chances.

 • How successful are Inheritance Act claims usually?
 Claims with strong evidence of financial dependency or inadequate provision often succeed.
 Most claims settle through negotiation, avoiding court altogether.